 Self-Esteem Issues

-Wilderness adventure therapy is well suited to address poor self-esteem/self-efficacy.
+Adventure therapy is well suited to address poor self-esteem/self-efficacy.
 For a variety of reasons, youth often struggle to see themselves in a positive light.
 They may have developed self-defeatist internal narratives or learned to dislike themselves.
 They may have learned an attitude of helplessness in life and expect to fail.

-Wilderness adventure therapy has consistently shown to improve self-efficacy through a process by which youth are exposed to seemingly impossible challenges, in novel environments, and through guidance, hard work, and grit, they can find success.
+Adventure therapy has consistently shown to improve self-efficacy through a process by which youth are exposed to seemingly impossible challenges, in novel environments, and through guidance, hard work, and grit, they can find success.
 This process is backed up by several studies.
 Including one that showed statistically significant positive outcomes over 3.5 times greater than alternative therapy methods in the area of self-concept.
 Another study showed that improvement in self-efficacy translated from the outdoors to academics.

-This suggests that wilderness adventure therapy’s outcomes are generalizable to other aspects of life.
-A foundational work on self-efficacy indicates that efficacy beliefs are the best predictor of future performance; therefore, by addressing these issues through wilderness adventure therapy, one can effectively improve the chances of future success.
+This suggests that adventure therapy’s outcomes are generalizable to other aspects of life.
+A foundational work on self-efficacy indicates that efficacy beliefs are the best predictor of future performance; therefore, by addressing these issues through adventure therapy, one can effectively improve the chances of future success.

 Relationship Issues & Family Conflict